spdrnl/kgworkflow/README.md

 Once you workflow gets a bit bigger, and you want to avoid running longer running tasks unnecessary, then taskfile can help you out. taskfile allows you to plan your whole workflow, and rerun necessary steps after you made changes to your project.

 In general just is handy to notate technical commands that you want to run and don't want to be bothered remembering.
 Or if you would like to use different sparql reasoners strategies for example. taskfile is handy to plan your workflow for creating ontologies.
 It is possible then to refer to just for different strategies.
+See for examples the section 'task primer'.

 turtlefmt formats and validates your turtle files.
 This adds extra assurance to a publication process.